 This template contains an item–by–item list of closed derivatives held directly by the group (i.e. not on a look–through basis), classifiable as asset categories A to F. When a contract is still open but has been reduced in size the closed portion shall be reported.

 Derivatives are considered assets if their Solvency II value is positive or zero.
-They are considered liabilities if their Solvency II value is negative or if they are issued by the group.
+They are considered liabilities if their Solvency II value is negative.
 Both derivatives considered as assets or considered as liabilities shall be included.

 Closed derivatives are the ones that were open at some point of the reference period (i.e. last quarter if template is submitted quarterly or last year if template is only submitted annually) but were closed before the end of the reporting period.